Hito01/Hibot/README.md

 ## Plugins

-At the moment, the following plugins are available :

 To use a plugin, first you have to add it to the hibotrc file.
 Then configure the plugin if some extra configuration is needed.
 Here is the plugin list and the instructions per plugin :

 1. Hibot::Spotify : allows you to parse Spotify uri when pasted in a channel or to search through Spotify's API some data.